 - Full details available for all funded and repaid loans

-- Requires signup (and bank-account information) to browse investments
+- Requires signup to browse details about investments

-- No ongoing cash flow (investors are paid in a lump-sum at the end)
+- Some investments are "deferred" with no ongoing cash flow (investors are paid in a lump-sum at the end)

-Groundfloor began in Georgia, and after receiving more than $5M in venture funding to help fund their growth, as of January 2018 is now available to investors nationwide.
+Groundfloor began in Georgia, and has received more than $13M in venture funding to help fund their growth, and as of January 2018 is now available to investors nationwide.

 Types of investments GROUNDFLOOR offers

 Groundfloor is a real estate platform focused very narrowly on funding short-term loans for residential 1-4 family projects, including straight “fix-and-flips”, as well as buy-and-hold projects and refinancing.
-All of their early investments were in Georgia, but they’ve expanded to include investments in California, Illinois, Maryland, Massachusetts, Texas, Virginia, Washington, and Washington DC, and as of January 2018 appear to be expanding further.
-Though they have no pre-set limits, their current loan target amounts are $50,000-$500,000.
-Prospective investors should note that the larger the loan amount, the more investor interest required to fund the loan.
+All of their early investments were in Georgia, but as of January 2018 are available nationwide.
+Though they have no pre-set limits, their current loan target amounts are $75,000-$2,000,000.
+Prospective investors should note that for deferred loan investments, the larger the loan amount, the more investor interest required to fully fund the loan.

 What do you get when investing with GROUNDFLOOR?